menandmice/micetro_docs/guides/implementation/central_database_linux.rst

     systemctl restart mmcentral
     systemctl status mmcentral

-If the database connection fails, the service will not start and an error message is displayed.
+If there are any database connection issues, the service will fail to start.
+Check the Micetro Central startup log for errors.
+The log is located in the Micetro Central data directory at ``/var/mmsuite/mmcentral/logs``.

 Setting Up a PostgreSQL database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^